glbramalho/PLANTsim/README.md

 # PLANTsim
-PLANTsim: a digital twin framework for industrial plants modeling and simulation
+PLANTsim: a digital twin framework in Python for industrial plants modeling and simulation

 PLANTsim was developed to emulate the behaviour of an industrial process.
 It was designed to create a digital twin of a didactic industrial process plant used to teach automation and